cloudedbats/cloudedbats_wurb_2024/README.md

 ## For ordinary users

 Please use the older version called CloudedBats WURB-2020.
-That one is well tested by many users and works well both as a mobile detector as well as for stationary use.
+That version is well tested by many users and works well both as a mobile detector as well as for stationary use.

 More info here: